• Welcome In!

 The Main Characters

 Duncan Armstrong is our “hero.”
 (Though I found myself questioning that designation more than once while reading the book.)
-A laird and border lord in his mid to late 30s, he is friends with King James.
-I found Duncan to be an ethical, moral man and loving husband but in terms of a hero … a little lackluster and, frankly, pretty useless when he was needed most.
+A laird and border lord in his mid to late 30s, he’s friends with King James.
+I found Duncan to be an ethical, moral man and loving husband.
+But, in terms of a hero, a little lackluster and, frankly, pretty useless when he was needed most.

 The Storyline

-The story begins when she is 16.
+The story begins when she’s 16.
 She’s engaged to her cousin, Donald McNab, who her grandfather has named as his heir.
 This arrangement is considered favorable for Ellen and their clan and the wedding is set for about a year later.

-However, some other blood relatives don’t like this plan and want one of their family members – Balgair MacArthur – to marry her so they can claim the lands and inheritance.
+However, some other blood relatives don’t like this plan and want one of their family members (Balgair MacArthur) to marry her so they can claim the lands and inheritance.
 Ellen and her grandfather refuse to alter their plans to follow what the MacArthurs want.
 So Balgair and his father make plans to bride nap her to force her into the marriage.
-Grandpa is no fool, though, and he suspects that’s what will happen.
-So he sends Ellen to live at court under King James until the time he sends for her.
-Which will be when he is either nearing the end of his life or it’s time to marry Donald.
+Grandpa’s no fool, though, and he suspects that’s what will happen.
+So he sends Ellen to live at court under King James’ protection until the time he sends for her.
+Which will be when he’s either nearing the end of his life or it’s time to marry Donald.

 Ellen demands she be allowed the proper mourning time of one year.
 She will only marry Balgair if King James says she must once Duncan goes back and tells him what’s happened.
 Balgair says he’s going to give her one month before she must marry him, and swears to Duncan and a priest he won’t force her to marry before the month is over.